lopezdsr/sql-query/sqlref/sql_reference.template.md

 <h3 id="sortClause">sortClause</h3>

 This clause can be used to sort in many ways.
-When specified in combination with PARTITIONED BY, it sorts the rows within each partition by the sort order specified in the SORT BY clause.
+When specified in combination with PARTITIONED BY, it sorts the rows within each partition by the sort order that is specified in the SORT BY clause.
 When specified in combination with PARTITIONED INTO, the same is done, which is often referred to as clustering the rows by the specified columns into the fixed number of partitions specified by PARTITIONED INTO.
 When specified without the PARTITIONED clause, it is equivalent to an ORDER BY clause specified at the top level of the SQL SELECT statement.
-The ORDER BY clause will be ignored, as soon PARTITIONED INTO is specified.
+The ORDER BY clause is ignored, as soon PARTITIONED INTO is specified.

 <!--include-svg src="./svgfiles/sortClause.svg" target="./diagrams/sortClause.svg" alt="syntax diagram for a result partitioned column clause" layout="@break@" -->

 <h4>Partition by columns</h4>

-Using the `PARTITIONED BY (column-list)` clause without specifying `INTO x BUCKETS/OBJECTS` lets you store the query result using Hive-style partitioning, that is, to create partitions that contain only rows having certain values for one or more columns.
+When you use the `PARTITIONED BY (column-list)` clause without specifying `INTO x BUCKETS/OBJECTS`, you can store the query result by using Hive-style partitioning, that is, to create partitions that contain only rows that have certain values for one or more columns.
-This physical layout should be chosen in case the stored object is further analyzed using SQL queries that specify predicates on the partition columns.
+Chose this physical layout if the stored object is further analyzed by using SQL queries that specify predicates on the partition columns.

-For example, a result object containing worldwide order data has a column `country` representing the country the order has been initiated from.
+For example, a result object that contains worldwide order data has a column `country` to represent the country that the order is initiated from.
 Partitioning the result object by the column `PARTITIONED BY (country)`, would create a result object with a partition for each country present in the query result.

-When the result object is stored this way on Cloud {{site.data.keyword.cos_short}}, each SQL query containing a predicate, such as `country = 'USA'` or `country in ('MALTA', 'ITALY', 'VATICAN CITY')`, benefits from this physical layout.
+When the result object is stored this way on Cloud {{site.data.keyword.cos_short}}, each SQL query that contains a predicate, such as `country = 'USA'` or `country in ('MALTA', 'ITALY', 'VATICAN CITY')`, benefits from this physical layout.
 The reason is that during
-SQL query execution only partitions containing data for the countries of interest must be read.
+SQL query execution partitions only containing data for the countries of interest must be read.
 This tremendously cuts down the I/O traffic of the SQL query.

 Some additional remarks on Hive-style partitioning:

-- Hive-style partitions have an eye-catching naming scheme, because the column names used for partitioning are part of the partition object prefix, for example, `/order/COUNTRY=USA/part-m-00000.snappy.parquet`.
+- Hive-style partitions have an eye-catching naming scheme because the column names that are used for partitioning are part of the partition object prefix, for example, `/order/COUNTRY=USA/part-m-00000.snappy.parquet`.
 - Hive-style partitions do not contain any values for partition columns since their values are *stored* in the object prefix of the partition.
-Thus, note that if you copy a HIVE-style partition and rename the object prefix by removing the partition column values, you are loosing data.
+Thus, if you copy a HIVE-style partition and rename the object prefix by removing the partition column values, you loose data.
-- Hive-style partitions can have a tendency for data skewing, for example, the partition representing order data from Malta is very likely much smaller than the partition representing order data from the US.
-You can partition the query result into separate objects if you want to have *equally-sized* partitions.
+- Hive-style partitions have a tendency for data skewing.
+For example, the partition that represents order data from Malta is likely much smaller than the partition that represents order data from the US.
+You can partition the query result into separate objects if you want to have *equally sized* partitions.

 <h4>Partition by columns into objects</h4>

-Partitioning a query result into objects lets you specify the exact number of *equally-sized* result partitions.
+By partitioning a query result into objects you can specify the exact number of *equally sized* result partitions.
 This lets you experimentally fine-tune the number of objects to meet certain criteria for partition size.
 To specify the number of partitions, use the `PARTITIONED INTO x BUCKETS/OBJECTS` clause.

-For example, knowing the size of the query result, it is possible to calculate the number of objects to end up with partitions having a certain size, for example, 128 MB, that is the Hadoop default file size, or any other size that meets application requirements.
+For example, knowing the size of the query result, it is possible to calculate the number of objects to end up with partitions that have a certain size.
+For example, 128 MB, that is the Hadoop default file size, or any other size that meets application requirements.

-The `INTO x BUCKETS/OBJECTS` clause can be combined with the `BY (column-list)` clause to create a certain number of partitions that support data affinity with respect to specified partition columns.
+The `INTO x BUCKETS/OBJECTS` clause can be combined with the `BY (column-list)` clause to create some partitions that support data affinity regarding specified partition columns.

-Continue with the example above specifying `PARTITION BY (customerid) INTO 10 OBJECTS` stores the query result into 10 objects ensuring that all data for a customer is stored in the same partition.
-Note that although it is ensured that all data for a certain customer is stored in the same partition, it is not ensured that the data is sorted physically according to the specified column.
+Continue with the preceding example that specifies `PARTITION BY (customerid) INTO 10 OBJECTS` stores the query result into 10 objects ensuring that all data for a customer is stored in the same partition.
+Although it is ensured that all data for a certain customer is stored in the same partition, it is not ensured that the data is sorted physically according to the specified column.

 <h4>Partition by number of rows</h4>

-Partitioning by number of rows lets you specify the number of rows that go into a single partition.
+By partitioning by number of rows you can specify the number of rows that go into a single partition.
 To specify the number of rows stored in each partition, use the `EVERY x ROWS` clause.
-In case the row length of the result object is not varying heavily, the *partition every rows* clause also lets you create *almost equally-sized* result partitions.
+In case the row length of the result object is not varying heavily, with the *partition every rows* clause you can also create *almost equally sized* result partitions.

-Using the `PARTITIONED EVERY x ROWS` clause on a sorted query result ensures that partitions are created having a certain number of rows that are sorted according to the query's `SORT BY` clause.
+The use of the `PARTITIONED EVERY x ROWS` clause on a sorted query result ensures that partitions are created to have some rows that are sorted according to the query's `SORT BY` clause.
 This physical layout can be useful to create partitions that are processed by an application in a pagination manner, for example, browsing order data sorted by *order date* and *customer ID*.

-Note that using `PARTITIONED EVERY x ROWS` clause causes data to be written single-threaded to Cloud {{site.data.keyword.cos_short}}, that is no parallel I/O is performed to write query results to Cloud {{site.data.keyword.cos_short}}.
+The use of `PARTITIONED EVERY x ROWS` clause causes data to be written single-threaded to Cloud {{site.data.keyword.cos_short}}, which means that no parallel I/O is performed to write query results to Cloud {{site.data.keyword.cos_short}}.

 <h3 id="dbResultClause">dbResultClause</h3>

-You can use the Db result clause to specify that query results should be stored as a relational database table in {{site.data.keyword.Bluemix_notm}}.
+You can use the Db result clause to specify that you want query results to be stored as a relational database table in {{site.data.keyword.Bluemix_notm}}.
 Currently, {{site.data.keyword.Db2_on_Cloud_long}} is the only supported target database.

-Storing query results in a database will create a new table with the columns determined by the query result.
-When writing to Db2, the following type-mapping rules apply:
+Storing query results in a database creates a new table with the columns that are determined by the query result.
+When you write to Db2, the following type-mapping rules apply:
  * String types are mapped to VARCHAR(32000) columns.
  * Struct types are not mapped and must be flattened first.
 See the `FLATTEN` [table transformation function](#tableTransformer).
  * Arrays, time series, and spatial data types are not mapped and must be converted with appropriate SQL functions.

 The table name and optional schema are specified as part of the target URI.
-**Important**: If a table with the name that is indicated already exists in the target database, that table is dropped before the query executes and all existing data is deleted.
+**Important**: If a table with the name that is indicated exists in the target database, that table is dropped before the query executes and all existing data is deleted.

-You can use the `PARALLELISM x` clause to specify that multiple parallel database connections should be opened to write out the result.
+Use the `PARALLELISM x` clause to specify that multiple parallel database connections are to be opened to write out the result.
 Depending on the size of your result and the network connectivity of your target database service, this can reduce the query processing time significantly.